Battle of Anyi

-The Battle of Anyi (安邑之戰) was a battle fought between the Kingdom of Han and the Kingdom of Wei fought in August 205 BC during the Chu-Han Contention.
+The Battle of Anyi (安邑之戰) was fought between the Kingdom of Han and the Kingdom of Wei fought in August 205 BC during the Chu-Han Contention.
 It suppressed Wei Bao's rebellion and paved the way for the invasion of the Kingdom of Dai, and ultimately, the Battle of Jingxing.

 Background

 After the King of Han Liu Bang's disastrous defeat in the Battle of Pengcheng in April 205 BC, many vassal Kings lost confidence in the Han and either sued for peace or defected to Chu.
 One of these disloyal Kings was Wei Bao, the King of Wei.
 On the pretext of visiting an ill relative, Wei left Liu Bang and returned to his own lands, where he defected to Chu.
 Wei Bao had supposedly received a prediction that his consort, Consort Bo (the future Empress Dowager Bo), would give birth to the future Emperor of China and believed that he would be the father (in reality the father would be Liu Bang).
 Liu Bang first sent his advisor Li Yiji to persuade Wei to surrender, but Li Yiji was unsuccessful.
 Seeing no other option, Liu sent General-in-Chief Han Xin to suppress Wei Bao's rebellion.